alexpechkarev/larbac/readme.md

         @show

 ```
-#How to use wit front-end
+#How to use with front-end
 ............
 to be updated